keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Datacap Request Trigger Comment_

-\-  This is a manual comment triggered by Root Key Holders.
+\-  This is a manual comment triggered by governance team.
 In order to trigger this comment, the necessary information in the application must be filled in completely and correctly. (v3)

 ```
 ## Datacap Request Trigger